-Collection Summary: An interview of Isabel Bishop conducted by Warren Chappell and Henrietta Moore on 1959 Apr.
-15 for the Archives of American Art.
+Collection Summary: An interview of Isabel Bishop conducted on 1959 April 15, by Warren Chappell and Henrietta Moore, for the Archives of American Art.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 - A transcript of this interview appears below.

 - The transcript of this interview is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Isabel Bishop, 1959 April 15, Archives of American Art, Smithsonian Institution

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 Also in the Archives